horowest/ig_clone/README.md

 - Like/unlike posts
 - Follow/unfollow users
-- Feed consists of posts from users you follow -'Explore' page shows posts from all users
+- Feed consists of posts from users you follow
+- Explore page shows posts from all users
 - Notifications on activities on your posts.
 - Change profile pic and username
 - Suggestions to follow users